Skip to main content

 return {{filteredTableData.value}}.slice(pageStart, pageEnd)

-You'd then set the List View's data source to this transformer and add a Page Input component to the list view.
+After you set the List View's data source to the transformer value, you add a Page Input component.
 Page Input components include a Page count value that you can set manually, or you can write JavaScript to display the page count dynamically.
-For example, {{Math.ceil(filteredTableData.value.length / 5)}} divides the number of items returned in the transformer from above by 5 to determine the number of pages.
+For example, {{Math.ceil(filteredTableData.value.length / 5)}} divides the number of items returned to calculate the page count where each page contains five items.
 See the demo below for a walkthrough.

 You can nest a List View component within another List View component.
 This nesting dynamically generates UI elements based on multidimensional arrays and tree-like data structures—for example, org charts or threaded comments.
-Nested List Views support up to three levels of depth and can also reference child components using componentName.value.
+Nested List Views support up to three levels of depth and can also reference nested components using componentName.value.

 The following demo app uses two List View components.
 The first contains the teams: Engineering, Marketing, and Sales.
 The second is nested inside the first and contains the team members.